SciFiFarms/TechnoCore/README.md

 ## Acknowledgements
 If you were to compare the number of lines of code unique to Althing vs the projects that make up Althing, it would be clear my contribution has been a drop in the ocean.
 The real credit has to go to all the folks creating open source software; without which, Althing would not be possible.
 More specifically, I'd like to thank everyone who has worked on the following projects:
-- **Docker** for being the glue that brings everything together.
+- **[Docker](https://www.docker.com/)** for being the glue that brings everything together.
 Without Docker, sharing this project would not be feasible and be tricky to maintain.
 Docker makes Althing possible.
-- **Open Ag** - When I discovered their **M**inimum **V**iable **P**roduct, I started building it that week.
+- **[Open Agriculture Initiative](https://www.media.mit.edu/groups/open-agriculture-openag/overview/)** - When I discovered their **M**inimum **V**iable **P**roduct, I started building it that week.
 It was the blueprint that got me started.
 Althing is solving a different problem and takes a different approach accordingly, and Open Ag deserve credit for being the project that kicked it all off.
-- **EMQTT** for being the communication backbone of Althing.
+- **[EMQTT](http://emqtt.io/)** for being the communication backbone of Althing.
-- **Node-RED** for allowing an intuitive way to program the Internet of Things.
+- **[Node-RED](https://nodered.org/)** for allowing an intuitive way to program the Internet of Things.
 Because of this, Node-RED is used to implement all the business logic.
-- **Home Assistant** for making Althing user friendly.
+- **[Home Assistant](https://www.home-assistant.io/)** for making Althing user friendly.
 Home Assistant makes seeing current statuses, history, and interacting with the devices easy.
-- **Postgres** for storing the data; in the world today, data is worth more than gold.
+- **[PostgreSQL](https://www.postgresql.org/)** for storing the data; in the world today, data is worth more than gold.
-- **Vault** for the private key infrastructure that enables secure authentication and communication between devices, services, and browsers.
+- **[Vault](https://www.vaultproject.io/)** for the private key infrastructure that enables secure authentication and communication between devices, services, and browsers.
-- **Linux** for being the OS running Althing.
+- **[Linux](https://www.linux.org/)** for being the OS running Althing.
-- **Espressif/ESP8266** for being the easiest and cheapest way to run many sensors.
+- **[Espressif/ESP8266](https://www.espressif.com/)** for being the easiest and cheapest way to run many sensors.
-- **Homie** for running my ESP8266s. \*Homie and/or ESP8266s are not *necessary* for Althing.
+- **[Homie for ESP8266](https://github.com/marvinroger/homie-esp8266)** for running my ESP8266s. \*Homie and/or ESP8266s are not *necessary* for Althing.
 All that is required are devices that can communicate using the MQTT protocol.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details